nikita36078/NetworkMode-Enabler/README.md

 # NetworkMode Enabler
-A simple Xposed module which adds "3G only" option to the network modes setting.
+A simple Xposed module which adds "3G only" and "4G only" options to the network modes setting.

 ### Links